 - 1. Securely block up tractor so the drive tires are a couple inches off the ground.
 The deck should remain attached. - 2.
-Raise the seat panel.
 Adjust the tracking adjustment nuts at the front of both control rods so that 2 or 3 threads are visible, then loosen the jam nuts on the ball joints at the back of the control rods.